cwilldoner/practicalwork/README.md

 **Pruned model parameters (with 35% channel sparsity): 54706**

-Fine-tuned iteratively on each prune stage (1 stage used), same hyper params as ever
+Fine-tuned iteratively on each prune stage (only 1 iteration stage used), same hyper params as ever

 Run test on pruned model: